The price variable

 Market introduction pricing

-The company sets a high price and maintains it throughout the product's life cycle.
+Maintained throughout the product's life cycle.

-Last changed4 days ago
+Last changed23 days ago